Sachaa-Thanasius/defer-imports/README.rst

 Those proxies don't use those stored ``__import__`` arguments themselves, though; the aforementioned special keys are what use the proxy's stored arguments to trigger the late import.
 These keys are aware of the namespace, the *dictionary*, they live in, are aware of the proxy they are the key for, and have overriden their ``__eq__`` and ``__hash__`` methods so that they know when they've been queried.
 In a sense, they're almost like descriptors, but instead of "owning the dot", they're "owning the brackets".
 Once they've been matched (i.e. someone uses the name of the import), they can use the proxy's stored ``__import__`` arguments to execute the late import and *replace themselves* in the local namespace.
 That way, as soon as the name of the deferred import is referenced, all a user sees in the local namespace is a normal string key and the result of the resolved import.

 The final step is actually assigning these special proxies to the special keys.
 After all, Python name binding semantics only allow regular strings to be used as variable names/namespace keys; how can this be bypassed?
 Well, this is where a little bit of instrumentation comes into play.
-When a user calls ``deferred.install_deferred_import_hook()`` to set up the ``deferred`` machinery (see :ref:`Setup<Setup>`), what they are actually doing is installing an import hook that will modify the code of any given Python file that users the ``defer_imports_until_use`` context manager.
+When a user calls ``deferred.install_deferred_import_hook()`` to set up the ``deferred`` machinery (see "Setup" above), what they are actually doing is installing an import hook that will modify the code of any given Python file that users the ``defer_imports_until_use`` context manager.
 It adds a few lines of code such that the return values of imports within the context manager are reassigned to special keys in the local namespace, accessed and modified via ``locals()``.
 With this method, we can avoid using frame hacks to modify the locals and even avoid changing the contract of ``builtins.__import__``, which specifically says it does not modify the global or local namespaces that are passed into it.

 Acknowledgements
 ================

--   All the packages mentioned in "Why" above.
+-   All the packages mentioned in "Why?" above.
 -   `PEP 690 <https://peps.python.org/pep-0690/>`_ and its authors, for pushing lazy imports to the point of almost being accepted as a core part of CPython's import system.
 -   Jelle Zijlstra, for so easily creating and sharing a `sample implementation <https://gist.github.com/JelleZijlstra/23c01ceb35d1bc8f335128f59a32db4c>`_ that ``slothy`` and ``deferred`` are based on.
 -   `slothy <https://github.com/bswck/slothy>`_, for inspiring this project.
--   Sinbad, for the initial feedback.
+-   Sinbad, for all his feedback.